spartan-protocol/spartan-docs/docs/dao.md

 > ℹ. `SYNTH_CLAIM ` Requires: 50% Consensus

 Here we can regulate the claim percentage of the Reserve that the SynthVault can begin 'harvest' calculations off.
 If increased; the harvest rewards will be larger.
 If decreased they will be lower.
-This proposal has a hard-coded max input of 1500 basis points & a minimum of 0 basis points (which would effectively turn off harvest rewards)
+This proposal has a hard-coded max input of 1500 basis points and a minimum of 0 basis points (which would effectively turn off harvest rewards)

 ## Adjust DaoVault Claim %

 > ℹ. `DAO_CLAIM` Requires: 50% Consensus

 Here we can regulate the claim percentage of the Reserve that the DaoVault can begin 'harvest' calculations off.
 If increased; the harvest rewards will be larger.
 If decreased they will be lower.
-This proposal has a hard-coded max input of 1500 basis points & a minimum of 0 basis points (which would effectively turn off harvest rewards)
+This proposal has a hard-coded max input of 1500 basis points and a minimum of 0 basis points (which would effectively turn off harvest rewards)

 ## Change DAO Proposal Cooloff